Skip to main content

 Cons

-• Unpredictable as lenders can change their interest rates independent of the official cash rate.
+Lenders can change their interest rates independent of RBA cash rate decisions

 What is a split home loan rate?